CONTENT IS STILL KING...

 - Photo galleries of this product or service - preferably many with people in them (remember people buy off people)

 - Testimonials for this product or service - as above - give context not just names

 - List of "AKA - Also Known As" - to help with educating clients and to use as search engine bait....

 - Finally a clear "How to order / buy this Product or Service" - which leads to the call to action for the site...

-With the Toolset you can have as many pages of information about your products or services as you need – and don’t forget our free training every second Tuesday morning.
+With the content management system that you use to maintain your website you can have as many pages of information about your products or services as you need.

 Let us know what you think of you content and let us know if we can help make some specific suggestions on what to add to make your web site work better for you.

 Posted: Wed 01 Jan 2020